 Small business rate relief

-If you think you might qualify for small business rate relief but haven’t applied yet, there's still time and you could get relief going back as far as 1 April 2010 - apply now
+If you think you might qualify for small business rate relief but but it is not showing on your account, there's still time and you could get relief going back as far as 1 April 2010 - apply now

 With effect from 14 February 2014 you can continue to receive relief for 12 months even if you take on an additional property which would previously have disqualified you - find out more about small business rate relief